-I am always fascinated about the cleanliness of UNIX.
+I am always fascinated by the cleanliness of UNIX.
 One tool only should do one thing, but it has to be the best in that way.
 The operating system itself will glue all the modules together and give you a complex feel of a system, you don’t have to take care of huge, bloated software, don’t have to deal with mysterious bugs, which are appearing random.
-Just small bricks of clever software, and the rest is on you.
+Just small bricks of clever software and the rest are on you.

-With MySQL it is relatively easy to create point in time restores.
-All you need is a recent(ish) backup, and a bunch of saved binary logs.
+With MySQL, it is relatively easy to create “point in time” restores.
+All you need is recent(ish) backup and a bunch of saved binary logs.
 You can restore the backup you have, and when it is completed, you can use mysqlbinlog utility to apply your saved binary logs to the desired state of your database.

 I have created a simple go application to make your life easier.
 You can find it on my GitHub page.